danforth-restorative/digitalskills.info/_posts/2021-03-09-marshall-rosenberg-quotes.md

   schedule:
     - cron:  '11 11 * * *'
     - cron:  '22 19 * * *'
-  # It also runs the workflow when the python script or the workflow file is changed.
+  # It also runs whenever the script or the workflow files are changed.
   push:
     paths:
     - 'quotes.py'
     - '.github/workflows/quote.yml'

-# A workflow run is made up of one or more jobs that can run sequentially or in parallel
+# A workflow run is made of one or more jobs that can run sequentially or in parallel
 jobs:
   # This workflow contains a single job called "build"
   build: